 Each of these issues stands to be exacerbated by a growing population if organizations in this sector don’t take action.

-“In food and agriculture you have a lot of vendors, and the lack of transparency in their supply chains is a huge struggle for businesses,” Gray says.
-Combine this with the lack of standardization and it’s no wonder that organizations have been postponing their ESG reporting.
+“In food and agriculture you have a lot of vendors, and the lack of transparency in their supply chains is a huge struggle for businesses,” Kellogg says.
+Waiting for regulations to mandate ESG reporting can cause a state of emergency in your organization.
+Start acting on it now so you are well-prepared for the incoming regulations.

-Equilibrium’s team of ESG experts has experience guiding organizations through all aspects of ESG reporting.
-“When we start asking businesses those specific questions, there’s a sense of relief that they’re not alone — we’re here to help,” Gray says.
+Consulting with experts is a vital first step that will bring clarity to the topic and provide organizations with a visual and workable path forward.
+“When we start asking businesses those specific questions, there’s a sense of relief that they’re not alone — we’re here to help,” Kellogg says.